 ADVERTISING

-How does dirty water become clean again?
-This question was the focus of an exciting excursion for 32 students from the Wolfskehlen primary school visited the Griesheim sewage treatment plant on Wednesday, June 11th Classes 4a and 4b were able to experience how modern wastewater treatment works.
+How is dirty water turned into clean water?
+This question was the focus of an exciting field trip for 32 students from Wolfskehlen Elementary School the Griesheim wastewater treatment plant on Wednesday, June 11th .
+Classes 4a and 4b were able to experience firsthand how modern wastewater treatment works.

-The children were accompanied by Jens Klump and Amar El Youssfi , who, as employees of the facility, led through the various stations.
-In two groups, the fourth graders received insights into all important steps of water cleaning - from mechanical pre -cleaning to biological clarification to the cleaned process.
+The children were accompanied by Jens Klump and Amar El Youssfi , employees of the plant who expertly guided them through the various stations.
+Divided into two groups, the fourth-graders gained insights into all the important steps of water purification – from mechanical pre-treatment and biological clarification to the purified effluent.

-"The curiosity was clearly noticeable to the children.
-It is important to raise awareness of young people at an early stage for environmental issues.
-That is why we will continue to enable such practical learning experiences."
+"The children's curiosity was clearly evident.
+It's important to raise young people's awareness of environmental issues at an early age.
+That's why we will continue to offer such hands-on learning experiences."

-At the end of the excursion, the children not only took home new knowledge, but also a better understanding of the responsible handling of water - a learning morning that is certainly remembered.
+At the end of the excursion, the children took home not only new knowledge, but also a better understanding of how to use water responsibly – a learning morning that will surely be remembered.

 (Griesheim - Red/PSG)